 Do not attach a temporary vehicle license, tape or decals across the defogger grid on the rear window.

 Don't use a razor blade or something else sharp on the inside of the rear window.
-If you do, you could cut or damage the warming grid, and the repairs wouldn't be covered by your warranty.
+If you do, you could cut or damage the defogger and the repairs would not be covered by your warranty.